Wouldn’t it be amazing if you could automate all your emails? And never have to type out another introduction email or thank you email again?

 In this example, InVision, a prototyping and webflow platform, sends its customers a helpful article on how to make their lives easier and better.

-As a small business owner, you could always use an extra hour or two (or more!) each day.
 You can’t do everything yourself and you need to focus your energy on the activities that will make the biggest impact.
 And sometimes, that just won’t be a lead nurturing email.
 And that’s okay, because you’ll know that somewhere in the deep, dark Internet, that email is getting sent anyway.

 If you think adding automated emails to your process would improve sales, increase productivity, and help your business, let’s talk!
 Take the next step and move your business forward today.